thoughtspot/tmlblock-okta_usage/README.md

   - Okta Login History.pinboard.tml

 - Import the TML (okta_tmlblocks_worksheet.tml) for the worksheets and verify that it has all been imported without any errors.
-- Import the zipper file for the liveboards and verify that it has all been imported without any errors.
+- Import the zipped file for the liveboards and verify that it has all been imported without any errors.

 # Liveboard Screenshots